smartcampuslab/comuneintasca/README.md

 Instructions:
 =============

-install nodejs,npm and ant
+Install nodejs, npm and ant.

-add this line to the bashrc:
+Then add this line to the bashrc:

 	export PATH=${PATH}:/Development/adt-bundle/sdk/platform-tools:/Development/adt-bundle/sdk/tools